CenturyLinkCloud/PublicKB/Database/mysql-dbaas-faqs.md

 </p>
 <p><strong>Q: I understand that SSL Encryption options are available.
 Will my data be encrypted in transit and/or at rest? </strong>
 </p>
 <p>A: Upon database subscription, you will be given the option to download a self-signed cert that can be consumed by your target application.
 When implemented, your database connection is encrypted as well as your data in transit.
-Please see the KB article on "Utilizing your provided SSL Cert" for additional details.</p>
+Please see the KB article on [Connecting to MySQL DBaas Over SSL](../database/connecting-to-mysql-dbaas-over-ssl.md) for additional details.</p>
 </p>
 <p><strong>Q: I understand that CenturyLink is backing my data up daily.
 How can I access my backups in order to restore? </strong>
 </p>
-<p>A: During our initial beta, you can send a request to dbaas-support@ctl.io to request a restore from backup and we will work with you to restore your data.</p>
+<p>A: During our initial beta, you can send a request to [dbaas-support@ctl.io](dbaas-support@ctl.io) to request a restore from backup and we will work with you to restore your data.</p>